youcefpy/yb_portfolio/content/posts/algorithms/_index.md

 ---
 title: 'Algorithms'
-summary: 'a banch of algorithms written in C programming language'
+summary: 'A bunch of algorithms written in C programming language'
 description: 'this is my desciption'
 ---